nereaiscamu/LauSens_2022/README.md

 Thanks to EPFL BIOnanophotonic Systems laboratory (BIOS), ForumEPFL, Thorlabs, AMF Advanced microfluidics and COMSOL.

 ## The LauSens EPFL team 2022.

-For any question about the code please contact me at : `gaietan.renault@alumni.epfl.ch`

 ![Our bio sensor](./bio_sensor.jpg)